 The ACT Science Test is one of the main differentiating factors between the ACT and SAT.
-You’ll need to demonstrate your knowledge of the scientific model and flex your problem-solving skills to do well.
+You’ll need to demonstrate your knowledge of the scientific model and flex your problem-solving skills.

-The ACT Science test is the shortest section of the ACT, tied in length with ACT Reading.
+The Science test is the ACT’s shortest section, tied in length with ACT Reading.
 Despite its length, performing well on the ACT Science test is crucial to achieving a great ACT score.
-Read on to learn how to prepare for ACT Science, including an overview of the test format, question examples, and more.
+Read on to learn more about ACT Science strategies, including an overview of the test format, question examples, and more.

-Understanding the ACT Science Test format is imperative to your success.
+Understanding the ACT Science section’s format is imperative to your success.
 The content tested in this section is:

 Thankfully, you won't need advanced scientific knowledge to do well: some students consider this section another reading test.
-However, knowing what passage and question types you'll encounter means you can confidently walk into test day.
+However, knowing what passage and question types you'll encounter can build confidence.

-This content presents graphics and tables similar to what you mind find in scientific journals or writing.
+This content presents graphics and tables similar to what you might find in scientific journals or writing.
 To answer questions, you may need to:

-Making up the most significant portion of ACT Science, research summaries mean you'll read writing detailing descriptions and results of one or more experiments.
-Associated questions focus on:
+Making up the most significant portion of ACT Science, research summaries mean you'll read detailed descriptions and results of one or more experiments.
+Associated questions focus on experimental design and interpretation of results.

 The frequency of question types you’ll see in the ACT Science section is as follows: